ngscheurich/dromad-vim/README.md

 ## Roadmap

-Dromad is currently optimized for Elixir and Vimscript.
-Other languages and plugins I commonly use may be added in the future, such as:
+Dromad is currently optimized for Elixir and Vimscript, but works well for most filetypes.
+I might eventually apply special treatment to other languages and plugins I commonly use, such as:

 - [ ] C#
 - [ ] TypeScript/TSX